deastland0423/adventure-time/dev/README.md

 `docker build dev -t nodedev`

 3. Start up the app in the local container.

+  Starting it for the first time:

-`docker run --rm -it --name mynode -v `pwd`:/app -p 3000:3000 nodedev`
+  `docker run -it --name mynode -v `pwd`:/app -p 3000:3000 nodedev`

 You can access the app locally now at http://localhost:3000/

+* If the container has already been started, you may see an error saying the name is in use.
+  If you see this, just run:
+  `docker start mynode`

-* To get a shell inside the container, run: `docker exec -it mynode bash`
+* To get a shell inside the container (e.g. to run yarn commands), run: `docker exec -it mynode bash`